-Both of our parents were crying, they were really looking forward to be grandparents and had helped me so much in preparing for my baby’s arrive.
+Both of our parents were crying.
+They were really looking forward to being grandparents and had helped me so much in preparing for my baby’s arrival.
 They were thankful that I was fine and asked me to focus on delivering our daughter.
-Because of the Covid-19 pandemic I was required to undergo blood tests and lungs scans before having the caesarian.
+Because of the Covid-19 pandemic I was required to undergo blood tests and lungs scans before having the cesarean.

 On the day of the surgery my mind was blank.
 I couldn’t think of anything.
 I followed all the preparatory procedures while holding back tears.
 I wanted to cry, wanted to scream, but it’s all useless.
 My beautiful baby, Elysia Kaori Tan is gone.

-The caesarian went well and after the birth I had time to hold my baby for a while and pinched her cheeks, still soft and warm.
+The cesarean went well, and after the birth I had time to hold my baby for a while and pinched her cheeks, still soft and warm.
 On that very day, my husband and family buried her and I was grateful the church could help to provide a resting place for her.
 The doctor explained to my husband that the umbilical cord was indeed twisted.
-I also saw the placenta myself and reaslised it was true – there were many twists in the umbilical cord, not a dead rope but twisted like a know so much so that the oxygen was cut off and our daughter died.
+I also saw the placenta myself and realised it was true – there were many twists in the umbilical cord, not a dead rope but twisted like a knot, so much so, that the oxygen was cut off and our daughter died.

 For now, I have a strong faith with my mother’s words, “God must have other plans for you.
 Baby Ely’s leaving is the best for her and for all of us.”

-Rest in peach my beautiful baby girl, Elysia Kaori Tan.
+Rest in peace my beautiful baby girl, Elysia Kaori Tan.
 Mom and Dad love you so much.

 Sandra Tan is mother to baby Elysia, born sleeping.